humanode-network/vortex-experimental-mockups/docs/vortex-simulation-api-contract.md

 Notes:

 - If the proposal is not currently in the vote stage, the API returns HTTP `409`.
+- If the proposal is assigned to a dissolved chamber and was created after the chamber was dissolved, the API returns HTTP `409` with `code: "chamber_dissolved"`.
 - Chamber eligibility is enforced (paper-aligned):
   - voting in a specialization chamber requires an accepted proposal in that chamber
   - voting in General requires an accepted proposal in any chamber